noseglid/base85/README.md

     var base85 = require('base85');
     var decoded = base85.decode('vqG:5Cw?IqayPd#az#9uAbn%daz>L5wPF#evpK6}vix96y?$k6z*q');
     console.log(decoded.toString('utf8')); // 'all work and no play makes jack a dull boy'

-## Bugs

-Doesn't support the z-abbreviation for [Ascii85][Base85].
-This means that data encoded with this support will cause the library to return false.
-An all-zero input buffer will be encoded as `<~!!!!!~>`, rather than `<~z~>`

-Doesn't support [IPv6 encoding specification (RFC1924)][Base85IPv6] for now.
-This baby requires requires 128-bit arithmetic, which is rather problematic.
-I'm thrilled to see that the author of the RFC took this in consideration, specifically - quote from the [RFC][Base85IPv6]: "This is not considered a serious drawback in the representation, but a flaw of the processor designs."
-Silly processor designers.

 ## API